mpentler/k0rx-interface-pcb/README.md

 Original circuit here: https://k0rx.com/blog/2017/11/baofeng.html

 I made this up into a small 4x4cm PCB to replace a horrible stripboard prototype.
 I'm releasing the Gerber files and the KiCad project in case anyone wants to have a play.
-The project has now been upgraded to be compatible with KiCad V6.
+The project has now been upgraded to be compatible with KiCad V6, but some things may need reconnecting.
+Sorry.
+Same for V7.

 There are more complex interfaces available to make or buy but I loved the simplicity of David's design.
 A small enclosure could be made for the box, and I've included an example of this in FreeCAD format also.